spitbol/x64/docs/minimal.md

- The purpose of call is for the implementor to determine and if the call is not required it will be omitted if .csax is undefined. in this case *sysax* need not be coded.
+ The purpose of call is for the implementor to determine and if the call is not required it will be omitted if .csax is undefined. in this case SYSAX need not be coded.

 ```
-jsr  sysax            call after execution
+JSR  SYSAX            call after execution
 ```
-<h5>sysbs -- backspace file</h5>
+### sysbs -- backspace file

- *sysbs* is used to implement the snobol4 function backspace.
+SYSBS is used to implement the snobol4 function backspace.

  If the conditional assembly symbol .cbsp is defined.  the meaning is system dependent.
 In general, backspace repositions the file one